JoshuaHoeflich/dotfiles/README.md

-# Arch Linux Dotfiles
+# Dotfiles

-These files help make Arch Linux a comfortable development environment.
-Some aliases and shell scripts live here too.
+These are my dotfiles for Nix OS.